Valpodi/enterprisediodeemulator/README.md

 # Oakdoor 10G Enterprise Diode Emulator
-The emulator mimics the UDP port forwarding and frame inspection capability of the Oakdoor 10G Enterprise Diode.
+The emulator mimics the management interface, UDP port forwarding and frame inspection capability of the Oakdoor 10G Enterprise Diode.
 At present, the Basic Diode and Import Diode variants are supported by the emulator.:
   - Basic: 1 way transfer of UDP traffic with UDP port forwarding.
-  - Import: 1 way transfer of UDP traffic with UDP port forwarding and packet inspection.
+  - Import: 1 way transfer of UDP traffic with UDP port forwarding and packet inspection (including bitmap and SISL inspection).
 UDP packets must meet the Enterprise Diode frame format (header + SISL/bitmap).
-Bitmap and SISL inspection have also been implemented by the emulator.
 Non conformant frames are rendered inert with the Cloaked Dagger wrapping technique.

 ### Requirements:
 In order to launch the emulator you will need to install docker & python3, and the python json module.
-See section below for build and launch instructions.
+See the section below for build and launch instructions.

 To build the docker containers behind a firewall, proxy information can be added to the docker container by adding the appropriate files to the `rootfs_template` folder.
 For example, to add a PyPI mirror, create a custom pip.conf file and place here: `rootfs_template/etc/pip.conf`.